 • Conditioning: repetition of the same reassuring gestures

-• Body calming: gradual decrease in breathing, muscle tension, and temperature
+• Body relaxation: gradual decrease in breathing, muscle tension, and temperature

-For the routine to be effective, the sleep environment must also be conducive.
+For the routine to be effective, the sleep environment must be as well.
 The ideal room temperature (16–18 °C) plays as important a role as the actions you adopt.

 Benefits of a well-structured routine